MankaranSingh/UPI-NLP/data/nlu.md

 ## regex:amount
 - (?=.)(([0-9]+)( ?\. ?([0-9]+))?)

-## intent:recieve_money
+## intent:receive_money
-- i need to recieve some bucks
+- i need to receive some bucks
-- i need to recieve some rupees money
+- i need to receive some rupees money
-- can i recieve some money
+- can i receive some money
-- qr code to recieve some money
+- qr code to receive some money
 - my qr code
 - my bhim qr image
-- recieve money
+- receive money
-- recieve
+- receive
-- recieve money
+- receive money
-- recieve money from one card to another
+- receive money from one card to another

 ## intent:scan
 - scan qr code